unfoldtoolbox/Unfold.jl/docs/src/HowTo/lmm_pvalues.md

 ```@example Main
     pvalues(uf_lrt)
 ```
 Now we extracted the p-values.
-Oops, lot's of NaN's, this is the case because we do not have realistic variability in our simulation.
-You can interpret them as "1's" or "undefined".

 Let's look at the structure.
 How do we get them to something usable?
 The solution is in the docs `?pvalues`